Low Home Appraisal: Why It Happens and How It Can Affect Your Refinance

 • Inexperienced or out-of-town appraiser: Appraisers who aren’t familiar with your area or who don't have much experience may not fully understand the true market value of your neighborhood.

 • Inaccurate comps: Comparisons against recent home sales are an integral part of an appraisal.
-If the wrong comps are chosen (e.g., homes with incomparable features, homes that are located in different areas), it can hurt the value of your home's appraised value.
+If the wrong comps are chosen (e.g., homes with incomparable features or those located in different areas), it can negatively impact the value of your home's appraised value.

 • Changing market conditions: A hot housing market can quickly turn cold.
 Appraisers often factor in market trends when valuing a home to avoid overstating a home's value.

 • Messy or cluttered home: When your home is messy or cluttered, it can hide its true beauty — and its true value.
-Consider a thorough cleaning or purging of unnecessary items before your appraisal appointment.
+Consider thoroughly cleaning or purging unnecessary items before your appraisal appointment.

 • Bad curb appeal: An unkempt yard can detract from your home’s appearance.
 Trim bushes and trees, mow your grass, plant flowers, remove weeds, and take other steps to make the outside of your home just as beautiful as the inside to get the highest appraised value.